cityinfra/germany-dtm1/README.md

 Rhineland-Palatinate | no DTM1 available
 Saarland | no DTM1 available
 Saxony-Anhalt | no DTM1 available
-Saxony | DTM1 downloads have to be determined Schleswig-Holstein | no DTM1 available
+Saxony | DTM1 downloads have to be determined (no full coverage) Schleswig-Holstein | no DTM1 available
 Thuringia | DTM1 downloads have to be determined